Skip to main content

 defaults(pivot_bus(['S0','S1'],:s1),[0,1])

-There are a number of stream function to combine several windows.
+There are a number of stream function to combine several streams.
 They are useful if you are working with streams of several signals and would like to combine and compare them.

 Merging streams